How to Be Kind to Your Inner Critic

 How to Use a Mindful Inner Critic Guide Step by Step

-Use this inner critic guide when the thought is present but you are safe enough to pause.
-A phone timer set for 5 minutes is enough.
+Use this inner critic guide when the thought is present and you are safe enough to pause.
+Five quiet minutes can be enough: a few breaths, one honest label, and one response you can actually believe.

 - Pause and feel one breath before responding, especially if you want to send a defensive text or quit a task.